 Saint Rose students, faculty, and administrators are working to build momentum for this campaign on campus.
 By holding our own events, we hope to raise up the voices of those who go unheard and are harshly judged at worst—those living in poverty.
 We want those who have known poverty in their own lives to feel part of a community working to make the Invisible Visible.
 We want to make sure that every single member of our college community knows what the Poor People’s Campaign is and why it needs to matter to all of us.
 It can be as near as our family, our friends or the “dear neighbor.”
 It is an effort that is broader than political affiliation, even though some of the issues it surfaces have strongly defined political party stances.
 As with other marches occurring across our country and throughout the world, you may find yourself agreeing with some—if not all—of the issues under the umbrella of this campaign.

-Our annual Mac and Cheese cook-off will be accompanied by an information fair to expand awareness about issues affecting the lives of those living in poverty, such as affordable housing, a living wage, hunger, health care, environmental justice, mass incarceration, and access to quality education.
+Event #1 – Mac and Cheese Cook Off and Information fair to expand awareness about issues affecting the lives of those living in poverty, such as affordable housing, a living wage, hunger, health care, environmental justice, mass incarceration, and access to quality education.

-Event #3 – THE CAMPUS MARCH TO THE CAPITAL ON APRIL 13TH AT 1PM
+Event #3 – THE CAMPUS MARCH TO THE CAPITAL .